Ideology of the SS: Neo-pagan doctrine

+Himmler envisioned the SS as the vanguard of a neo-pagan religious revolution to replace Christianity with what he saw as authentically Nordic-Germanic traditions.
+With his subordinates, he developed symbols and rituals rooted in ancient Germanic belief, central among them the runes.
+Historian Bill Yenne characterized Himmler's ideation as an attempt to establish a "new mythos" that blended racial mysticism, pseudo-archaeology, and appropriated pagan symbols.
+The SS logo’s twin Siegrunen, derived from Guido von List, evoked Thor’s lightning and storm powers, linking the order’s identity to destructive natural forces and fate.
+Runes, rituals, and cultic ceremonies were meant not merely as propaganda but as the foundation of a constructed sacred order binding the SS to its imagined Germanic past.

-In order to promote his religious ideas and link them to an alleged Germanic tradition, Himmler began to establish cult sites.
+To further promote his religious ideas and link them to an alleged "Germanic tradition", Himmler also began to establish cult sites.
 The most important of these was the Wewelsburg, close to Paderborn.
-The SS leased the castle in 1934, after Himmler had first seen it in November 1933 while campaigning with Hitler.
-Originally planned as a school for high ranking SS-men, the castle soon became the object of far reaching construction plans, with an aim at establishing the Wewelsburg as the "ideological center" of the SS and its pseudo-Germanic doctrine.
+The SS leased the castle in 1934 after Himmler first saw it in November 1933 while campaigning with Hitler.
+Originally planned as a school for high-ranking SS men, the castle soon became the object of far-reaching construction plans, aiming to establish the Wewelsburg as the "ideological center" of the SS and its pseudo-Germanic doctrine.
 In accordance with the other efforts of Himmler to replace Christian rituals and establish the SS as the Nazi "elite", the Wewelsburg received special rooms, such as crypts, a General's hall with a sun wheel embedded in the floor and a crest hall.
+Wewelsburg's architecture and ceremonial halls were correspondingly designed to evoke an SS "cathedral" of the new SS faith.

 As a second location, Himmler ordered for a memorial of 4,500 standing stones to be placed near Verden an der Aller, the scene of the infamous Massacre of Verden in 782, calling the place Sachsenhain (Saxon Grove).
-At the sight of the Externsteine, which at the time was believed to be close to the scene of the Battle of the Teutoburg Forest, Himmler ordered excavations in order to prove that during the Middle Ages, Christian monks had destroyed a Germanic cult site known as Irminsul.
-The SS also took over and remodelled Quedlinburg Abbey, burial place of Henry the Fowler, who Himmler celebrated for his refusal to be anointed by a Roman bishop.
+At the site of the Externsteine, which at the time was believed to be close to the scene of the Battle of the Teutoburg Forest, Himmler ordered excavations in order to prove that during the Middle Ages, Christian monks had destroyed a Germanic cult site known as an Irminsul.
+The SS also took over and remodelled Quedlinburg Abbey, the burial place of Henry the Fowler, who Himmler celebrated for his refusal to be anointed by a Roman bishop.